Industry Research

 Security Cost

-Defect density increases 23% per standard deviation increase in technical debt ratio.
+Defect density rises 31% per standard-deviation increase in the debt-to-code ratio.
 Outdated dependencies are the leading supply chain attack vector.

-Explore the security data →Source: Academic research, NIST
+Explore the security data →Source: American Impact Review, 2026

 Organizational Cost